 Instead of looking at pet food label regulations as cumbersome, manufacturers can look at truth in labeling as an opportunity to achieve marketing success.
 Small businesses who cater to a niche market can especially benefit from these regulations, since they can use the label as an opportunity to demonstrate the superiority of their product over better-known competitors.
+So let’s look at how to turn red tape into marketing gold.

 In an article published on its website, the AAFCO (Association of American Feed Control Officials) explains the regulations to pet food manufacturers so they can understand the importance of accurate labeling.
 According to the AAFCO, pet food labels “[are] highly regulated both on a federal and a state level.”
 The following is a list of four of the eight pieces of information that manufacturers must include on the labels.
 In addition to listing the required information, makers of high-quality pet food can use this information to give them an edge in marketing their product.
 Here’s how: